OmarAlbader/OmarAlbader/README.md

 ### Hi there 👋

-Hi my name is Omar Atheer Albader.  👋😁
+Hi my name is Omar Atheer Albader.  👋😁<br>
-Computer Science student at University of Science and Technology (JUST).  👨‍🎓 Interested generally in learning every field of IT and especially in FrontEnd Development. 🖥⌨
+Computer Science student at University of Science and Technology (JUST).  👨‍🎓<br>
+Interested generally in learning every field of IT and especially in FrontEnd Development. 🖥⌨